PeterDrake/cs369/assignments/vacuum_world.md

 This function should be called `state_agent`.

 To behave differently each time it is called, your state agent function will need to have some variables whose values are remembered between calls.
-One way to do this is to define these variables at the top (global) level, then use the `global` keyword to modify them within your agent function.
+One way to do this is to define these variables at the top (global) level (outside of the function), then use the `global` keyword to modify them within your agent function.

 # Testing Your Agents